NEARBuilders/commons-gateway/README.md

-# Build DAO Gateway
+# Commons Gateway

-Let's connect, collaborate, and create solutions together!
+Let's align, agree, and acellerate together!

-This repository holds the front-end widgets for [Build DAO Gateway](https://nearbuilders.org/).
+This repository holds the front-end widgets for [Commons DAO Gateway](https://commons.build/now/).
 This project is configured as a [bos-workspace](https://github.com/nearbuilders/bos-workspace).

 ## Setup & Development